pcsmomo/machine-learning-js-stephen/README.md

 3. Make a tensor for our weights as well
 4. Refactor 'gradientDescent' function to use the new equation

+### 91. A Few More Changes

+Google it : `Vectorized of gradient descent in linear regression`

 </details>

 ## Tips